theduckshepherd/theduckshepherd.github.io/_posts/2024-03-07-discussion-emotional-intensity-or-the-lack-thereof.md

 And hyposensitivity.
 To some degrees, dyspraxia is linked to proprioceptive hyposensitivity (sense of spatial awareness).
 Or in taste, or just my lack of culinary experience.
 I can't really distinguish how different things mix together to give a certain taste.
 Olfactory hyposensitivity, my nose is very bad with smells.
 Couldn't tell if something smell bad, most of the time.
 And tactile hyposensitivity, which I think has more to do with me picking the skins on my fingertips (almost compulsively) as a kid.
 I think it might have dulled them, making touches less intense.
 I prefer to feel things with my fingerpads, and just love touching stuff to know what it feels like.
 Stuffed animals are also the best, a delight for me to cuddle with.
 I rubbed them on my cheeks and just like feeling the fur on my fingerpads, in general.

+Couldn't stand still either.
+Always fidgeting, moving between legs when standing, moving my body a little, moving my arms, fidgeting with my fingers, just couldn't stand still at all.
+And sometimes spin in chairs a bit too much at the office.

 Unfortunately, we have certain traits that others won't understand about us.
 Misunderstandings are common.

 Still, I believe it is what allowed me to be a funny person.
 I have heard that autistic people are more funny than others.